 Babies (0-1 years), Children (4-12 years)

-Various rooms and suites can connect creating the 2 Bedroom Villa Suites, 2 Bedroom Villa Suites with Pool and 2 Bedroom Villa Suites with Pool and Roof Terrace.
-It is possible to book a group of 3 connecting rooms; enquire when booking.
+Various rooms and suites can connect creating the 2 Bedroom Villa Suites, 2 Bedroom Villa Suites with Pool and 2 Bedroom Villa Suites with Pool and Roof Terrace, and 3 Bedroom Villas 3 connecting rooms.
 All villas have a washer and dryer, which is useful for families

 Remember baby and child equipment may be limited or need pre-booking

 Family Time Kids Club for 3-11 year olds operational 1 July - early-September every year